Sunday, 19 September 2021

 Even when such dialogic engagement falters, belief in the oneness of humanity ensures that accounts of irreconcilable differences are balanced against possibilities of cooperation and understanding.

 Gandhi never held out the possibility of cooperation and understanding with the British.
 But the Muslim League did.
 That's why they got equality with Congress in deciding the fate of the independent India.
 Jinnah foolishly thought he could get undivided Punjab and Bengal with a subsequent exchange of population but Nehru and Gandhi then gave him a moth eaten Pakistan.
 This meant the Muslims in Hindu majority areas got the short end of the stick.
 Hindus in Pakistan had to flee.
 However, there was a fundamental asymmetry between the Muslim League and Congress.
 Most Muslims lived in Hindu dominated areas whereas only a small fraction of Hindus lived in Muslim majority regions.
-Thus Congress got what the majority of its members wanted whereas the League caused a calamity for the majority of its supporters.
+Thus Congress got what the majority of its members wanted whereas the League caused a calamity for many of its supporters.
 In other words, Jinnah and Liaquat were fools.
 Nehru and his chums established dynasties which last to this day.
 Jinnah's descendants live in India and are Christian/Zoroastrian.
 Liaquat Ali Khan's descendants did well materially but failed to make a mark in politics.
 The fate of the ordinary 'Mohajir'- i.e. Urdu speaking refugee- was worse.
 They felt they were discriminated against by 'the sons of the soil'.

 Morally, too, the INC came out partition on a higher footing because Nehru and Gandhi did protest against ethnic cleansing of Muslim But they refused to jail anyone- or even suspend them from Congress membership- for killing or chasing Muslims away.